akhealth/EIS-Modernization/technical-prototyping.md

 - **Be transparent** | By working in the open on our prototypes, we increase visibility for all our stakeholders and the larger Alaska community.

-### Prototyping infrastructure
+## Prototyping infrastructure

-Through the process of standing up an initial technical prototype for the first product increment, we put in place a number of
+Through the process of standing up an initial technical prototype for the first product increment, we worked through a variety of initial challenges.
+Having done so, we are now positioned to more easily and quickly prove out technical questions.
+We can not take advantage of...

 - **Security plans** - Agreement with Security teams about the applicable security families (should connect to documentation of that agreement)
 - **Tailored IT standards** - (Is this similar to the security plans above; should connect to documentation)
 - **[Agile and HCD practice](https://github.com/AlaskaDHSS/EIS-Modernization/blob/master/how-we-work.md)** - DHSS has embraced agile and human-centered design practices, works in product increments and sprints, and continuously seeks improvement.
 - **Test data** - Test data has been aligned across MCI, EIS, ARIES for UAT and dev environments.
 A process for adding new test data has been established (links to documentation)
 - **VSTS & Veracode** - DHSS uses VSTS for version control, repositories, teams, git, security scans, etc. (link to docs)
+- **GitHub** - While we work in VSTS, we sync our code with GitHub as part of our deployment cycle to ensure our open source software is visible and accessible.
 - **BizTalk** - BizTalk API now available on the internet to call data from MCI, AREIS, EIS (Link to swagger docs)
 - **Cloud/PaaS/Azure** - DHSS has adopted Azure and will be using this PaaS moving forward.
 Access matters have been established (link to documentation)
 - **CI/CD pipeline** - Continuous Integration / Continuous Deployment mechanism are now in place.
 It is not completely automated, some manual clicks are still required. (link to documentation)

+## [IN PROGRESS] People & skills

+Producing technical prototypes requires DHSS developers and product managers to devote time and energy working in the systems and building.
+To do this, we need...

+- C# & .NET Core
+- Front-end development
+- Azure expertise
+- On-prem service/data expert
+- An experimental culture - The team needs to be committed to trying things out, experimenting, and learning from either successes of failures.
+- Just do it attitude - working rough/imperfect, just getting started
+- CI/CD understanding
+- Staffing commitments
+- Product management - High level vision, roadmap, modular/incremental thinking, prototype scoping
+- Ability to identify risks
+- Security office involvement
+- Technical architecture vision/mediator (Risk)
+- Approach to working with ARIES (Risk)